 Is NPS Taxable

-The answer, whether NPS is taxable, is Yes and No. The contribution made and gains are tax free.
-But on maturity only 40% corpus is tax free.
-It comes under Exempt-Exempt-Tax(E-E-T)
+No, NPS is not taxable..
+The contribution made and gains are tax free.
+But on maturity only 60% corpus is tax free.
+It comes under Exempt-Exempt-Exempt(E-E-E)

 Is NPS included in 80c?